Farhad-Davaripour/Python-for-Data-Science-AI-Development/README.md

     ✓ Link to the dataset: [Link](https://www.kaggle.com/CooperUnion/cardataset/download)
 - _Downloading an image from web_
     ✓ Link to the notebook: [Link](https://github.com/Farhad-Davaripour/Python-for-Data-Science-AI-Development/blob/main/Download_Image_From_Web.ipynb)
-- _Extracting Google and Appgle finance data using yfinance library_
+- _Extracting Google and Apple finance data using yfinance library_
     ✓ Link to the notebook: [Link](https://github.com/Farhad-Davaripour/Python-for-Data-Science-AI-Development/blob/main/Extracting_Finance_Data_Using_yfinance_Library.ipynb)
 - _Translating a text from English to French and then translate it back to English_
     ✓ Link to the notebook: [Link](https://github.com/Farhad-Davaripour/Python-for-Data-Science-AI-Development/blob/main/IBMlanguageTranslator-93/IBMlanguageTranslator-93.ipynb)
     ✓ Link to the text file: [Link](https://github.com/Farhad-Davaripour/Python-for-Data-Science-AI-Development/blob/main/IBMlanguageTranslator-93/TextFile.txt)
+- _Writing to a file using python_
+    ✓ Link to the notebook using built-in functions in python: [Link](https://github.com/Farhad-Davaripour/Python-for-Data-Science-AI-Development/blob/main/Write_To_File/Write_To_File.ipynb)
+    ✓ Link to the text file using Pandas library: [Link](https://github.com/Farhad-Davaripour/Python-for-Data-Science-AI-Development/blob/main/Write_To_File/WriteToFile_UsingPandas.ipynb)